tcet-opensource/.github/profile/README.md

 TCET Open Source aims to streamline software engineering education and development into a single organization.
 Kindly star our repos, if you like them.
 It really helps us out.

-### We are hiring:
-Get a chance to be a part of engineering teams.
-Apply [now](https://bit.ly/tcetosrecruitment).

-## Featured Contribution:
-- @[Horror26](https://github.com/Horror26) from SE COMPs has added dark mode on [FMC](https://fillmycycle.tcetmumbai.in/).
-You can have a look at his contributions [here](https://github.com/tcet-opensource/fillmycycle/pull/9/commits).

 ### Current Production Projects
 1. [Activity Dekho](https://activitydekho.com/)
 2. [SORT Club Website](https://sort.tcetmumbai.in/)